SPARCC Internship Update

 Clinical interns work in a sports medicine clinic and work directly with patients to facilitate active rehab, balance testing, and vision testing.
 Clinical interns work primarily with concussion patients.

-- Assist with rehabilitation process
+- Assist with the concussion rehabilitation process

 - Get direct patient contact experience